freenas/freenas-docs/userguide/system.rst

 Select the desired device.

 The :guilabel:`Use all disk space` option gives control of how much of the new device is made available to ZFS.
-The default is deselected, and the new device will be partitioned to the same size as the existing device.
+The new device is partitioned to the same size as the existing device by default.
+Select :guilabel:`Use all disk space` to use all available space on the new device.
 If either device in the mirror fails, it can be replaced with another of the same size as the original boot device.

 When :guilabel:`Use all disk space` is enabled, the entire capacity of